The unedited value of the ordinary in photos

 Not all of the details of life are pretty.

-With time and perspective we notice things that we were unaware of at the time.
+With time and perspective, we notice things that we were unaware of at the time.
 Details are impossible to see all at once.

-I know that sometimes I want to cut out the stuff that isn’t, flattering, or seemingly useful.
+Sometimes I want to cut out the stuff that isn’t, flattering, or seemingly useful.

 But I risk cutting out things that make up a vivid life upon closer inspection.

-Certainly we know people whose lives fray with messy edges.
+Of course we know people whose lives fray with messy edges.
 Sometimes, we are those people.

 Zoom Out, Then Zoom In To See Life’s Details.